-- i) Telemetry stations are to be installed at 23 key locations in the country to obtain real-time data on water levels and rainfalls. - ii) The analysis system will continue to be based on the MIKE11 modeling system.
-This will be supplemented with regionally-based systems installed at each of the five regional centers including: - North-east region at Sylhet - North-west region at Rangpur - North-central region at Dhaka (at existing central FFWC office) - South-west region at Barisal - South-east region at Chittagong. - iii) In the vicinity of the borders of those areas subject to flash flooding, substantial changes in water levels can occur in periods of less than 3 to 4 hours.
-It is therefore proposed that the real-time data from the local telemetry stations be disseminated directly to these areas. - 7.4.2 Proposed Analysis System for Areas with Sufficient Time for Preparedness
+- ii) The analysis system will continue to be based on the Supermodel operated centrally in Dhaka.
+This will be supplemented with regionally-based systems installed at each of the five regional centers including:

+- North-east region at Sylhet

+- North-west region at Rangpur

+- North-central region at Dhaka (at existing central FFWC office)

+- South-west region at Barisal

+- South-east region at Chittagong.